guntupalli09/Santhosh_Guntupalli.github.io/projects.md

 ---

-## ⚡ GetGetLeads – AI Marketing Suite
+## ⚡ GetGetLeads – AI Digital Marketing Agent
 <img src="assets/dashboard-GGL.png" width="500" alt="GetGetLeads" />

 **GetGetLeads** is a powerful, AI-enhanced marketing automation platform built for modern teams and growth-focused individuals.
 It helps you generate and manage leads, track marketing performance, automate campaigns, and optimize SEO — all from a clean, intuitive dashboard.